SS Faith: History

 The first journeys were to Honolulu, Balboa, Callao, Valparaíso and New York.
-In 1919, the San Francisco Shipbuilding company was sold to French American SS lines, and in 1921, the SS Faith was used as a breakwater in Cuba.
+In 1919, the San Francisco Shipbuilding company was sold to French American SS lines, and in 1921, Faith was used as a breakwater in Cuba.
 She was broken up in 1926.
+Or by August of 1921 she was effectively laid up in New Orleans, where she was put up for sale in order to pay the crew’s wages.
+There were no buyers interested in her as a working ship, and she was ‘sold for a song’ in December 1921, to be dismantled.
+Having been stripped of all machinery, equipment and fittings, she was left on the river for a decade.
+In 1932, her hulk was towed to Mexico where she was scuttled as embankment in the Grijalva River.